Astronaut training: Europe

 Astronaut training in Europe is carried out by the European Astronaut Centre (EAC), headquartered in Cologne, Germany.
 European training has three phases: Basic training, Advanced training, and Increment Specific Training.

 For all ESA selected astronauts, Basic Training begins at the EAC headquarters.
 This section of the training cycle has four separate training blocks that last 16 months.
 Astronauts will receive an orientation on the major spacefaring nations, their space agencies, and all major crewed and uncrewed space programs.
 Training in this phase also looks into applicable laws and policies of the space sector.
 Technical (including engineering, astrodynamics, propulsion, orbital mechanics, etc.) and scientific (including human physiology, biology, earth observation, and astronomy) basics are introduced, to ensure that all new astronauts have the required base level of knowledge.
 Training is done on ISS operations and facilities, including an introduction to all major operating systems on board the ISS that are required for its functionality as a crewed space research laboratory.
 This phase also covers in-depth systems operations for all spacecraft that service the ISS (e.g. Soyuz, Progress, Automatic Transfer Vehicle (ATV), and the H-II Transfer Vehicle (HTV)), as well as ground control and launch facility training.
 This training phase also focuses on skills such as robotic operations, rendezvous and docking, Russian language courses, human behavior and performance, and finally a PADI open water scuba diving course.
-This scuba course provides basic EVA training at ESA's NBF before moving onto the larger NASA training facility at the Lyndon B. Johnson Space Center.
+This scuba course provides basic EVA training at ESA's NBF before moving on to the larger NASA training facility at the Lyndon B. Johnson Space Center.

 Advanced Training includes a much more in-depth look into the ISS, including learning how to service and operate all systems.
 Enhanced science training is also implemented at this time to ensure all astronauts can perform science experiments on board the ISS.
 This phase takes around one year to complete and training is completed across the ISS partner network, no longer only at the EAC.
-It is only upon completion of this phase that astronauts are assignment to a spaceflight.
+It is only upon completion of this phase that astronauts are assigned to a spaceflight.

 Increment-Specific Training starts only after an astronaut has been assigned to a flight.
 This phase lasts 18 months and prepares them for their role on their assigned mission.
 During this phase crew members as well as backup crews will train together.
 The crew tasks on the ISS are individually tailored, with consideration to the astronaut's particular experience and professional background.
 There are three different user levels for all on-board equipment (i.e. user level, operator level, and specialist level).
 A crew member can be a specialist on systems while also only being an operator or user on others, hence why the training program is individually tailored.
 Increment Specific Training also includes training to deal with off-nominal situations.
 Astronauts will also learn how to run the experiments that are specifically scheduled for their assigned missions.